Assyrians: Cuisine

 Assyrian cuisine is similar to other Middle Eastern cuisines, and is rich in grains, meat, potato, cheese, bread and tomatoes.
 Typically, rice is served with every meal, with a stew poured over it.
 Tea is a popular drink, and there are several dishes of desserts, snacks, and beverages.
 Alcoholic drinks such as wine and wheat beer are organically produced and drunk.
 Assyrian cuisine is primarily identical to Iraqi/Mesopotamian cuisine, as well as being very similar to other Middle Eastern and Caucasian cuisines, as well as Greek cuisine, Levantine cuisine, Turkish cuisine, Iranian cuisine, Israeli cuisine, and Armenian cuisine, with most dishes being similar to the cuisines of the area in which those Assyrians live/originate from.
 It is rich in grains such as barley, meat, tomato, herbs, spices, cheese, and potato as well as herbs, fermented dairy products, and pickles.

+Leadership

+Leadership is largely decentralized and shaped by diaspora conditions.
+It is exercised through a combination of church authorities, political organizations, and cultural institutions.
+Within the Assyrian Church of the East, the Catholicos Patriarch Mar Awa III serves as the highest spiritual authority, guiding religious practice and representing the church globally.
+Similarly, the Chaldean Catholic Church is led by Patriarch Louis Raphaël I Sako, while the Syriac Orthodox Church is headed by Ignatius Aphrem II.
+Alongside religious leadership, secular advocacy groups and political parties such as the Assyrian Democratic Movement work to promote recognition, human rights, and autonomy for Assyrians, particularly in their historic homelands.